A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Diffusion architectures for SBI: mechanisms and computational details

 \subsection{Guided diffusion models}

-Guided diffusion acts as a remote control that can override the pre-programmed diffusion model map.
+Guided diffusion has the capability to override the pre-programmed diffusion model map, particularly helpful in cases of model misspecification.
 At each step of the reverse diffusion, external instructions such as new priors or non-linear constraints are injected to nudge the sampling trajectory toward desired characteristics, such as matching observed data or satisfying constraints~\cite{gloeckler_all--one_2024}.
-This allows them to deal with unexpected out-of-distribution scenarios without rebuilding the entire model.
+This allows these models to deal with unexpected out-of-distribution scenarios without rebuilding the entire model.